What is a DEAP?

-Participating teams will begin their work in March 2022, and engage in four substantive half-day workshops over 18 months, checking in with the Faculty Fellow for Workload Equity and VPFA staff in between, and holding meetings as necessary within their DAT, Workload Equity Committee, and department/program in between to develop, share, and iterate their work.
-A final, capstone presentation of their work and next steps will occur at the end of the project, in June 2023.
+Participating teams engage in one retreat and four workshops over 12 months, checking in with the Faculty Fellow for Workload Equity and VPFA staff in between, and holding meetings as necessary within their team, Workload Equity Committee, and department/program in between to develop, share, and iterate their work.
+A final, capstone presentation of their work and next steps will occur at the end of the project.

 Campus-wide events including external facilitators and internal success stories will provide the opportunity for connection among DEAPs and periodic engagement with stakeholders.
 DEAPs will receive support, examples of successful strategies, training on how to hold difficult conversations about workload equity, and access to professional development resources to help individual faculties to align their use of time with their priorities.
 Each DEAP will receive $5000 which they can use to support their project or for team member professional development.